 Question: Someone told me a dry well or french drain installation will help with drainage in our landscape.
 What is it, and can we build it ourselves?
 Hollie, Ohio

-Answer: Hollie, a downspout should be connected to an underground drainage system or sewer.
-If not, installing a french drain or dry well – will help with the drainage problem.
+Answer: Hollie, downspouts should be connected to underground drainage systems or sewer.
+If not, installing a french drain or dry well drain – will help with the drainage problem.

 French Drain Design, Construction and Installation

-The design is simple.
+The design of French drains is simple.
 Drains can be of any size, according to circumstances.
 Construction can be crude and low in cost.
 If desired somewhat more elaborately and more expensive.

-A very simple way of how to build and install a French Drain:
+A very simple way of how to install a french drain:

 Place a piece of hardware cloth (quarter-inch galvanized mesh) with roofing cement (tar) to prevent its rapid deterioration in contact with damp earth and put it over the stones.